Calbee Kappa Ebisen vs. Ebi Senbei Shrimp Crackers

 Therefore, today I researched the difference between Ebi Senbei and Calbee Kappa Ebisen, and I got the results below.

 Ebi Senbei (海老煎餅)

-Actually, “Ebi (海老)” means shrimp in Japanese and, whole shrimps, dried ones or ground ones are prepared for Ebi Senbei, mixed with starch, and baked or deep-fried in oil.
+As “Ebi (海老)” means “shrimp” in Japanese, whole or dried or ground shrimps are prepared for Ebi Senbei, mixed with starch, and baked or deep-fried in oil.

-Other than starch and shrimps, various ingredients (like wheat flour, salt, sugar, mirin, wasabi, ume plums, curry and so on) can be used in Ebi Senbei, so some Ebi Senbei have a sweet taste.
+Other than starch and shrimps, Ebi Senbei may contain ingredients, such as wheat flour, salt, sugar, mirin, wasabi, ume (plum), and curry, and some have a sweet taste.

-According to the ingredient list, in addition to shrimps, the Calbee Kappa Ebisen cracker consists primarily of wheat flour, vegetable oil, starch, sugar, and salt.
+According to the ingredient list, in addition to shrimps, the Kappa Ebisen cracker mainly consists of wheat flour, vegetable oil, starch, sugar, and salt.

 Based on the article “かっぱえびせん” on Japanese Wikipedia, the main ingredients in Calbee Kappa Ebisen are shrimps and wheat flour.

 But as the snack also contains starch and Ebisen usually stands for Ebi Senbei, I’d say Calbee Kappa Ebisen is a kind of Ebi Senbei.